 Our profits vary based on the investments and service providers we select or recommend for you.
-For example, we make money:

-- when we select or recommend investments that are issued, sponsored or advised by us, or investments that charge you fees which are paid to us (or our affiliates) or paid to companies that share their revenue with us. - when we recommend (or you select) a broker-dealer or custodian that is affiliated with us, or that gives us (or our affiliates) referrals of clients or discounted goods and services, for sending them business.
+For example, we make money when we select a subadviser that is affiliated with us, or a subadviser that recommends investments that are issued, sponsored or advised by us, or investments that charge you fees which are paid to us (or our affiliates) or paid to companies that share their revenue with us.
+We also make money when we approve the use of a broker-dealer that is affiliated with us, or that gives us (or our affiliates) discounted goods and services or referrals of advisory clients, when executing trades for you.